-The six research groups are connected to each other in various ways, yet each has a unique contribution to make to the project as a whole.
+The seven research groups (projects) and two central projects are connected to each other in various ways, yet each has a unique contribution to make to the research unit 2240 as a whole.

-P1 Lymph-Transplant Induction of transplant tolerance by antihem- and antilymphangiogenic therapies
+P1 Lymph-Transplant Induction of corneal transplant tolerance by antilymphangiogenic therapy

-P2 Modulators of LA Identification of novel endogenous modulators of (inflammatory) lymphangiogenesis by analyzing mouse strain-specific differences
+P2 Modulators of LA Identification of novel endogenous modulators of developmental and inflammatory lymphangiogenesis by analyzing mouse strain-specific differences

 P5 Myeloid Cells Myeloid cell function in corneal hem- and lymphangiogenesis

-P6 Microglia in AMD Role of the complement system and microglia in age-related macular degeneration
+P6 Microglia in AMD Role of complement receptors and microglia in age-related macular degeneration

 C1 Eye Imaging Cologne Experimental Eye Imaging Center (CEE-IC)